Recovery From Mental Illness:

 Almost second suicide attempt Return to Contents

 After a further 5½ years, I had been working as an audio video repair technician at a Hifi shop for about 3 years, when an older work associate decided that he no longer wanted to tolerate someone in my condition, and every time I had a problem or insecurity due to my condition, he very angrily and seriously hated it; and he kept on doing it every day, and it got so unbelievably nasty that I just couldn't cope at all, and I got and stayed angry, and over about a week I decided that I was going to commit suicide to get back at him and I was going to do it by overdosing on antihistamines.
-Critical voices where I was living didn’t seem to be bothered by the idea and I was about to begin collecting packets of antihistamines from different chemists and was getting ready to do it, when another critical voice from a distant South westerly direction said, “don't
+Critical voices where I was living didn’t seem to be bothered by the idea and I was about to begin collecting packets of antihistamines from different chemists and was getting ready to do it, when another critical voice from a distant South westerly direction said, “don't kill him”, and he said it in a way as if he knew that I was important or was something important.
+Critical voices where I was living wanted him to explain further and waited for quite some time, but I am not sure if he ever did.
+After this critical voices where I lived talked me out of committing suicide and said that the antihistamines probably wouldn't have killed me anyway and may have caused permanent physical damage.

 Finding the cure Return to Contents